supreethr23/LLMOps-Hands-On-Lab/Instructions/getting-started-v2.md

 - Familiarity with AI concepts and machine learning fundamentals to grasp LLM operations and their applications.
 - Experience with Azure cloud services, including how to navigate the Azure portal and utilize Azure's AI and machine learning offerings.
-- Basic knowledge in programming languages commonly used with AI models, such as Python, for interacting with APIs and building solutions.
+- Basic knowledge of programming languages commonly used with AI models, such as Python, for interacting with APIs and building solutions.
 - Understanding of data handling and management practices, as LLMs require data for training, evaluation, and deployment.
 - Basic knowledge of responsible AI practices and ethical considerations to ensure the models are used appropriately and ethically.